FAIRBANKS HISTORICAL CITY TOUR

-Looking for the perfect Fairbanks city tour at an affordable price?
-Set out to explore the historical highlights of Fairbanks with an expert guide from Airlink Alaska.
-Take a picture with the famous Trans-Alaska Pipeline, visit muskox at the Large Animal Research Station and tour the world-class University of Alaska Fairbanks Museum of the North.
+Set out to explore the historical highlights on our Fairbanks City Tour.
+Learn about the building of the Trans-Alaska Pipeline, visit reindeer and muskox at the Large Animal Research Station and explore the UAF Museum of the North!

 Fairbanks City Tour